openai/spinningup/readme.md

 **Step 4:**
 - Ensure that you have the "git" installed.
 If not, you can download it from [here](https://gitforwindows.org/)
+- Clone the "spinningup" repository:
+  - you can either use my forked version using the command: `git clone https://github.com/mj06879/spinningup_on_Windows11` <br>
-- Clone the "spinningup" repository using the command: `git clone https://github.com/openai/spinningup.git`
+  - Or you can use the master branch using the command: `git clone https://github.com/openai/spinningup.git` <br>
-- Once the cloning process is complete, navigate to the directory "Spinningup" and locate the "setup.py" file.
+    In the case of the master branch, once the cloning process is complete, navigate to the directory "Spinningup" and locate the "setup.py" file.
 Proceed to modify the Torch version to 1.7.1 within that file as shown below:
 ![image](https://github.com/openai/spinningup/assets/78081958/642086a5-4264-47e6-b6ab-9ef931371ab4)

 **Step 5:**